Vani131975/SmartLegalGPT/README.md

 ## Features

 - Multi-document support with individual vector stores
-- Context-aware legal question answering using RAG pipeline
+- Context-aware question answering using RAG pipeline
 - Local embedding and retrieval using FAISS
 - Offline inference with a custom fine-tuned Flan-T5 model
 - Streamlit-based UI for easy interaction